silvershirubia/isit322-yu-2017/GitMerge/testMerge.md

-This is the text from the master branch.
+This is the test of the second file from the GitMerge branch.

+aslkfjslkdf asdfkj sadf sadfksd sdfakfk jflajsd f